mafintosh/csv-parser/README.md

 line in a CSV file as the header specification.

-If `false`, specifies that the first row in a data file does _not_ contain headers, and instructs the parser to use the row index as the key for each row.
+If `false`, specifies that the first row in a data file does _not_ contain headers, and instructs the parser to use the column index as the key for each column.
 Using `headers: false` with the same `data.csv` example from above would yield:

 ``` js